WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/ui_overview.rst

 you can add your own custom filters to .Command.

-Filters can be toggled on individually and also simultaneously, in the example above, if you toggled on Info and Warning, your `Log History`_ would only show messages with the Info or Warning Filter.
+Filters can be toggled on individually and also simultaneously, in the example above, if you toggled on Info and Warning only, your `Log History`_ would only show messages with the Info or Warning Filter.

 .. _learn_step_by_step_ui_overview_all_commands_window: